vertcitron/vue-class-to-options/README.md

 depend on their content and the time left by my other stuffs.

 You're also welcome to contribute if you feel it.
-In this case, after forking and dependances install (`npm install` or `yarn`), you can launch via some quite standard commands :
+In this case, after forking and dependances install (`npm install` or `yarn`), you can launch via some common commands :

 - `npm run build` (or `yarn build`) to build the bundle (in `dist/index.js`).
 - `npm run watch` (or `yarn watch`) to build in watch mode.
-- `npm run start` (or `yarn start`) to build add launch after build : add at end of CLI the file path you want to convert.
+- `npm run start` (or `yarn start`) to build and launch after build : add at end of CLI the file path you want to convert.
 - `npm run dev` (or `yarn dev`) to start it via ts-node, without bundling.
 You also have to add a .vue file in the CLI.
+Permits to restart the utility on each watch trigger.
 - `npm run test` (or `yarn test`) to launch unit tests, all located in the `tests`directory.

 This node package is coded in Typescript 3.8 and bundled with parcel-bundler.